infretis/infretis/examples/gromacs/puckering/README.md

 # Step 2: MD run
 Navigate to the `step2_md_run` folder and perform a production MD run.
 Remember to invoke `grompp` with the `-t` flag and give it the final state from the NPT simulation (see the NPT command for help).

 We can process our trajectory files for visualization purposes.
-The following commands create a file `md-traj.xyz` that you can animate in Avogadro.
+The following commands create a file `md-traj.xyz` that you can animate in Avogadro using the "Animation tool".
 ```bash
 # visualization
 printf '1\n1\n' | gmx trjconv -f md.trr -pbc whole -center -o md-whole.xtc -s md.tpr